top of page

 3. ADJUDICATORS

-3.2 COMPLIANCE – The decision as to whether or not an item performed by a competitor complies with the genre, will be at the discretion of the Adjudicator.
+3.2 COMPLIANCE – The decision as to whether an item performed by a competitor complies with the genre, will be at the discretion of the Adjudicator.

 3.3 COMMUNICATION – Communication with the Adjudicators either by competitors, teachers, parents or other interested parties during the Festival is prohibited.